-When a Hispanic child begins to loose his or her baby teeth, 'El Ratón Pérez', yes, a mouse steps in.
+When a Hispanic child begins to loose his or her

-His job is similar to that of the Tooth Fairy: He will replace a tiny tooth, which has been placed under a pillow, with a gift; frequently, it is money.
+Tooth Fairy: He will replace a tiny tooth, which has been placed under a

 The Latin rodent is not the Hispanic version of the Tooth Fairy.
 It would be impossible to imagine señor Pérez with a pair of golden wings and a magic wand.
 This sort of cultural melding is addressed by René Colato Lainez in his book in English, “The Tooth Fairy meets El Ratón Pérez,” which is about this character from childhood.